stevehalliwell/ulox/README.md

 var dynObject = {=};    //an empty object dynObject.a = 7;    // these objects are not 'frozen' so fields can be added and adjusted

-var anotherDyncObject = //an inline dynamic object
+var anotherDynObject = //an inline dynamic object
 {
     a = Foo,
     b = 7,
     c = "hi",
 };

+//object type variables are referenced var refernceToAnother = anotherDynObject;
+//duplicate creates a deep copy var dupOfOther = Duplicate(anotherDynObject);
+//update keyword updates all matching elements in left hand side with the matching values from right side
+//  here it changes the dupOfOther.a to the 7 in dynObject dupOfOther update dynObject;

 //comparisons classics
 3 == 2; // false